svillarreal/particle41/app/README.md

 ## Description

 This is a TypeScript + NodeJS app that uses Express library to expose a REST API that serves the current time in ISO format, as well as the IP address.
+This app is Dockerized since it is expected to run in a Kubernetes cluster (under AWS EKS).
+See `Dockerfile` for more details.

 ## Request Example